Fall Gardening Tips and ChoresIdeas for extending the season and preparing your garden for next spring

 Put the patio and tools to bed

 Wipe down patio furniture with mild soap and water, and store in the garage or garden shed.
 Scrub excess dirt from garden tools and oil the metal parts to prevent rust.
 Store tools in a cool, dry place.
 Disconnect hoses and drain for storage, and cover faucets and hose bibs with insulating material to keep them from freezing.
-Here are ten tools most used by the experts.
+Here are ten essential tools every gardener needs.